 Why Harvesting Rainwater?

-Before we begin to the main part of this article, here's a nice infographics by CustomMade explaining why you should collect rainwater at home and how to do it properly.
+Before we move to the main part of this article, here's a nice infographic by CustomMade explaining why you should collect rainwater at home and how to do it properly.

 23 Rainwater Harvesting Ideas

 1. DIY Rain Barrel System

 This site walks you through an easy four-step process of building a small rain barrel system.
 It shows you everything from building the platform to creating the actual rain barrel and hooking it up to your gutters.

 And it also gives great visuals to help you along with the process.
 So if you want to start small and inexpensive just to give rainwater harvesting a try then this might be a good option for you.
 And if you are like me and rely heavily on visuals while building anything then this option could be very helpful to you.